sbnrjjones/Maze/README.md

 # maze
-In this learning activity, we will examine the code from the book that explores a 2D maze.
-This experience may help you in developing the code for lab 5 to explore a 3D maze.
+In this learning activity, we will examine code that explores a 2D maze.
+This experience may help you in developing the code for the recursion lab to explore a 3D maze.

-To get started, lets build out enough of the lab 5 infrastructure to call the book code.
-Start by downloading the lab 5 interface files and creating a Pathfinder class in "Pathfinder.h" that inherits from PathfinderInterface.
+To get started, lets build out enough of the recursive lab infrastructure to call the code we will develop.
+Start by downloading the recursion lab interface files and creating a Pathfinder class in "Pathfinder.h" that inherits from PathfinderInterface.
 Then create "Pathfinder.cpp" that includes "Pathfinder.h"

 Now create a sample maze for us to explore in 2d.txt
 ```